 These graphics also provide some information about the possibility and relevance of experienced teachers becoming mentors.
 As such, globally the willingness of ET-CG to become a mentor grew to a certain point, globally 70% of the ET-CG agreed with this idea in the ex-ante and 65% agreed with the idea in the post-intervention; nevertheless, the percentage of answers of "totally agree" increased from 25% to 45%, while the percentage of "agree" decreased from 45% to 20%, revealing an improvement.
 The percentage of ET-CG "neither agree nor disagree" decreased as well (25% to 20%), while the percentage of not applicable increased from 5% to 15%.
 This last increase is related to the retirement of those teachers.
 Most of the ET-CG believe that being a mentor can be a career option for experienced teachers (70% in ex-ante and 75% in post-intervention), allowing them to have a different role in the school (85% in ex-ante to 90% in the post-intervention).
-In both cases, there is an improvement from 20% to 30% of ET-CG that "totally agree" and a decrease from 10% to 0% of ET-CG that "disagree".
+In both cases, there is an improvement from the ex-ante to the post-intervention questionnaire, in the case of a career option there was an improvement from 20% to 30% of ET-CG that "totally agree" and a decrease from 10% to 0% of ET-CG that "disagree".
 In the case of being a mentor as an opportunity to have another role in the school, there was an improvement from 25% to 40% of ET-CG that "totally agree" and a decrease from 10% to 0% of ET-CG that "disagree".